misscintech/GameDevProjects/README.md

 ### Among Us IRL
 Based on the game "Among Us".
 My first game packet, meant to play with friends, here is the post that goes with it.
 Link: [https://chickenstarrocketgames.itch.io/chickenstarrockets-among-us-irl-packet]
 ### June's Butterfly Scavenger Hunt
-Made with Monogame C# but you can check out the details here: [insert link here]
+Made with Monogame C# but you can check out the details here: [https://github.com/misscintech/Monogame-C-Final-Project/tree/main]
 ### The Unfortunate Case Of Aria Grace
 Sequel game to "Rise of the Owl: Cold Cases".
 ### Rise of the Owl: Cold Cases